 - Some viruses directly affect the genes inside cells that control their growth.
 These viruses can insert their own genes into the cell, causing the cell to grow out of control.

 - Some infections can cause long-term inflammation in a part of the body.
 This can lead to changes in the affected cells and in nearby immune cells, which can eventually lead to cancer.

 - Some types of infections can suppress a person’s immune system, which normally helps protect the body from some cancers.

 Any of these changes might lead to a higher risk of cancer.

 Even though the infections described here can raise a person’s risk of certain types of cancer, most people with these infections never develop cancer.
 The risk of developing cancer is also influenced by other factors.
 For example, infection with Helicobacter pylori (H pylori) bacteria might increase your risk of stomach cancer, but what you eat, whether or not you smoke, and other factors also affect your risk.

-The infections that influence cancer risk may be contagious, but cancer itself is not.
-A healthy person cannot “catch” cancer from someone who has it.
+Many of the infections that influence cancer risk can be passed from person to person, but cancer itself cannot.
+A healthy person can’t “catch” cancer from someone who has it.

 Last Medical Review: 07/11/2016